pgml/bellbird-notes/README.md

 You can find a list of all currently availabe keybinds [here](docs/keybindings.md)

-To change any of the keybinds edit keymap.json under `~/.config/bellbird-notes/keymaps.json` or via `:keymap`.
+To change any of the keybinds edit keymap.json under `~/.config/bellbird-notes/keymaps.json` or via `:open keymap`.

-A list of the default keybinds can be displayed with `:defaultkeymap`.
+A list of the default keybinds can be displayed with `:open defaultkeymap`.

 ## Currently missing/planned features (no particular order)